-Executive Director, Sustainable Security & Peacebuilding Initiative
+Executive Director, Sustainable Security and Peacebuilding Initiative

-Earlier in his career, John served as the director of communications for U.S. Deputy Secretary of State Strobe Talbott.
+John previously served as the Executive Director of the Enough Project at American Progress and was the chief of political affairs for the U.N.
+Mission in Nepal.
+Previously, John served as the Washington chief of staff for the International Crisis Group and as the director of communications for U.S. Deputy Secretary of State Strobe Talbott.
 He also worked as a speechwriter and field disaster expert at the U.S. Agency for International Development.

 John is the author of several books, including Mary McGrory: The First Queen of Journalism, a biography of the late journalist, and the Disaster Gypsies, a memoir of his work in the field of emergency relief.
 John has published commentary in scores of outlets including, The Washington Post, Los Angeles Times, Wall Street Journal, and elsewhere.
 He has a graduate degree in public administration.